 MTFJ runs advocacy projects and partners with best-practice organisations to promote the economic well-being of young people.
 Partners include MSD, Tuia, Outward Bound, and Te Pūkenga.

 The MTFJ is governed by the Core Group which includes 17 Mayors from throughout the country, and is Chaired by Mayor Max Baxter of Otorohanga Council.
-The work set by the Core Group is executed by the Taskforce Programme Manager, Emma Anderson.

 The Core Group meet quarterly to discuss the strategy and operational works of the Taskforce, as well as holding an Annual General Meeting at the LGNZ conference.